-The Technical Proposal Narrative is to be prepared in a manner that ensures there is no identifying information on any page of the proposal that indicates the organization submitting the proposal.
-Technical Narrative Proposals that include identifying information will be deducted one (1) point per occurrence from the total score.
+The Technical Proposal Narrative shall be prepared in a manner that ensures there is no identifying information on any page of the proposal that identifies the organization submitting the proposal.
+Respondent's total score will be reduced by one (1) point from the scoring described below per occurrence of identifying information in the Technical Narrative.